isyedamaan/DS-Project-Pokemon/README.md

-*You can find the latest PDF of the project description here. \n Thank you.
+#You can find the latest PDF of the project description here.

+Thank you.